xuchen66/sphinx-emdocs/source/SerialEM_note_define-IS-vectors.rst

 use hole vectors.
 If we perform hole finding on an image with multiple holes, the hole vectors become available.
 These are two basic vectors to reflect hole distances in two directions and their relative orientation to the camera system.
-Even there might no good hole be included, the vectors themselves are available after hole finding.
+Even there might not be good holes to be included, the vectors themselves are available after hole finding.
 They can be used to convert to Image Shift vectors as starting point.
-Then we can do simply by pressing the button **[ Use Last Hole Vectors ]**.
+We can do this simply by pressing the button **[ Use Last Hole Vectors ]**.

 **Fig.2 Use Last Hole Vector**